arrow

 • Handling of account information.

-Upon translation of PSD3 provisions on actual laws of every European country separately, it can derive into varying requirements that will be set to all parties involved.
+Upon translation of PSD3 UK provisions on actual laws of every European country separately, it can derive into varying requirements that will be set to all parties involved.

 PSD3 Directive in the Context of Open Banking